-You may retrieve your mailbox number and combination through the Banner program, by way of the EagleNet portal.
+You may retrieve your mailbox number and combination through the Banner program, by way of the Eagle Gateway portal on myUMW.
 You will keep the same mailbox as long as you reside on campus.
 Students at Eagle Landing will be assigned a box there.
 If you move off campus, you will be issued a new mailbox.